WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

   }};
   ```

-  These descriptions define the name, description, version, and creation function of the plugin, as well as the name and description of the module it contains.
+  These descriptions define the name, description, version, and creation function of the plug-in and the name and description of the module it contains.

-Remember to implement any additional functions or structures that your plugin requires to fulfill its functionality.
+Remember to implement any additional functions or structures your plug-in requires to fulfill its functionality.

-By following these steps and implementing the necessary functions and descriptors, you can create a plug-in with host functions and modules in WasmEdge C API.
-You can continue developing your plugin by adding functionality and implementing the desired behavior.
+Following these steps and implementing the necessary functions and descriptors, you can create a plug-in with host functions and modules in WasmEdge C API.
+You can continue developing your plug-in by adding functionality and implementing the desired behavior.

 - **Plugin option** - _WORK IN PROGRESS.
 This section is reserved for the feature in the future._

-## Build your plugin
+## Build your plug-in

-To build the WasmEdge plug-in shared library, you have two options: building it directly using the compiler or using CMake.
+To build the WasmEdge plug-in shared library, you have two options: build it directly using the compiler or CMake.
 Here are the instructions for both methods:

 - **Build with Command**: if you choose to build the plug-in using the command line, run the following command in the terminal: